pizza496/quartz/content/songs/Boom Chick-a Boom.md

 > [!Alert]
 > There are absolutely more styles, but I either can't remember them, or don't know how to properly describe them.
 If you have a contribution to make, feel free to click the contact me button at the bottom of this page.

+### Fun Things to Do With This Song

+This song is good for camper engagement.
+Especially if campers like this song, they will have their favorite styles.
+This is a good opportunity to let them lead part of a song, especially if you need some time to come up with other versions.